soaringmeteo/soaringmeteo/CONTRIBUTING.md

 # How to contribute

-Soaringmeteo team is glad you are reading this, because we always need volunteers to keep this awesome service up to date.
+Soaringmeteo team is glad you are reading this, because we always need volunteers to keep this service up to date.

 * Find a bug?
 Do not hesitate to open an issue using the [bug template](../../issues/new?template=bug-report.md).
 * Have an awesome improvement idea?
 Do not hesitate to open an issue using the [feature template](../../issues/new?template=feature_request.md).